 Identifying potential students that may need support

 Many students benefit from one-to-one lessons provided by our team of specialist teachers, who liaise closely with the student's classroom teachers.
 These lessons are bespoke and are aimed at giving the student the opportunity to revisit the specific areas of the curriculum in which they feel insecure, including ways to revise and exam techniques.
-Support lessons are also a way to assess and monitor a student who is struggling, but overall it is a very effective way to boost the pupil's self esteem and open them up to learning.
+Support lessons are also a way to assess and monitor a student and, importantly, a very effective way to boost the student's self esteem and open them up to learning.

 For further information on any of the above, please contact: